 "Don't worry father, it's safe.
 I would never abuse these spells.
 I've been taking lessons from Master Maurus to make sure they don't get out of hand," his son quickly explained.
 Vertico paused.

 "Did he teach you that spell?" he asked with eyes narrowing.
 Lokken looked worried himself now.

 "Uh... no. I found it on an old piece of parchment.
 It's been hidden in the library for a while now," he answered staring at his feet.

 "I am very impressed son," the king lied.
 "I haven't seen such... skill in some time," he continued.
-"Maybe you should get some teaching from Elsen?
-He knows his magic as well," he finalised.
-Lokken gave a wavering smile but his posture raised a bit.
+"Maybe you should get some extra teaching from Elsen?
+He knows his magic well," he finalised.
+Lokken gave a wavering smile but his posture rose a bit.

 "Yeah... maybe," he replied still unsure.

 Lokken did not show his father any more spells during that visit, the look of fear on Vertico's face had obviously struck a nerve, but for the remainder of the time that Vertico stayed with his son, they talked, ate dinner, and discussed future matters, Lokken showing particular interest in the day-to-day affairs of being a king.
 Perhaps showing a bit too much interest at that stage of his life... but Vertico ignored this.
 He enjoyed spending time with his son, the non-darker side of him.